Roberts Creek is a special place.

 Visitors then grab some paint and do damage to the shapes!

-Craig and I did start off a team project but it ended up with me passing the brushes and him painting.
+Craig and I did start off a team project but it ended up with me passing the brushes.

 Check out for the Scottish flag and Two Scots having a smooch under a palm tree.